-1 1 Introduction
+1 Introduction

-2 This BPR document aims to describe the practice of home working, i.e. an employee carrying out work-related duties while physically based at their place of residence.
+This BPR document aims to describe the practice of home working, i.e. an employee carrying out work-related duties while physically based at their place of residence.
 It applies to both medical and clinical scientific staff who provide a pathology service.

 This document relates to both digital and conventional cellular pathology reporting, and histopathology and cytology services.
-It complements the following College documents: Best practice recommendations: For pathologists participating in remote reporting of histopathology or cytopathology and Best practice recommendations: For implementingdigital pathology.^{1,2}
+It complements the following College documents: Best practice recommendations: For pathologists participating in remote reporting of histopathology or cytopathology and Best practice recommendations: For implementing digital pathology.^{1,2}

-10 The document defines different types of home working - major and minor - and when

-11 these might be applicable.
-It also lists general considerations, an application procedure,

-12 and the health and safety factors affecting home working.
+The document defines different types of home working - major and minor - and when these might be applicable.
+It also lists general considerations, an application procedure, and the health and safety factors affecting home working.

-13 1.1 Background
+1.1 Background

-The College is aware of the increasing pressures on the cellular pathology workforce, with 14 15 the increasing use of additional programmed activities (PAs) and remote reporting agencies to ensure the workload is reported.
-In addition, the practice of working from 16 home was greatly needed to minimise risks of infection during the COVID-19 pandemic 17 18 and associated lockdowns.
-The College is also keen to support a reasonable work-life 19 balance in the profession and believes flexible working practices will improve recruitment 20 and retention.
-There is also a responsibility regarding global warming to reduce 21 unnecessary transport where possible.
-As a result, the College recognises that home 22 working can bring advantages to both the employee and the employer.
+The College is aware of the increasing pressures on the cellular pathology workforce, with the increasing use of additional programmed activities (PAs) and remote reporting agencies to ensure the workload is reported.
+In addition, the practice of working from home was greatly needed to minimise risks of infection during the COVID-19 pandemic and associated lockdowns.
+The College is also keen to support a reasonable work-life balance in the profession and believes flexible working practices will improve recruitment and retention.
+There is a responsibility to consider global warming and reduce fossil fuel use by reducing travel, which may have a positive impact on reducing carbon emissions.
+As a result, the College recognises that home working can bring advantages to both the employee and the employer.